privacy-scaling-explorations/zkevm-specs/specs/opcode/1dSAR.md

-# SAR opcodes
+# SAR opcode

 ## Procedure

-The `SAR` opcode also shifts the bits towards the least significant one, and the bits moved before the first one are discarded.
-But the new bits are set to 0 if the previous most significant bit was 0, otherwise the new bits are set to 1.
+The `SAR` opcode shifts the bits towards the least significant one.
+The bits moved before the first one are discarded, the new bits are set to 0 if the previous most significant bit was 0, otherwise the new bits are set to 1.

 ### EVM behavior